-Forty-seven states, plus the District of Columbia, have passed laws banning texting while driving.
-Fifteen states, plus the District of Columbia, ban the use of handheld devices while driving.
+Forty-eight states, plus the District of Columbia, have passed laws banning texting while driving.
+Twenty states, plus the District of Columbia, ban the use of handheld devices while driving.
 And no matter where in the U.S., truck and bus drivers cannot send or read text messages while driving.
 It is for good reason that these laws have been written.

 In September 2008, a crash between a commuter train and an oncoming freight train killed 25 people in California.
 Federal investigators found that the conductor, who was distracted and ran a red light, sent a text message 22 seconds before the accident occurred.